Shantanu-9901/Linux-Essentials/Introduction to Linux.md

 - Ubuntu: A popular, user-friendly distribution, especially for desktop users.
 - Debian: A robust distribution known for its stability and large software repository.

-For RHCSA, you’ll focus on RHEL or CentOS, as they are directly related to Red Hat.

 ## 📂 Linux File System Hierarchy